 Aapo once stood here.

 With efficiency, if not much care, Sergeant Nekt pricked Rin’s left index finger and quickly pressed the developing bead of blood to a pure white square of fabric.
-He held it there for several moments while Lieutenant Ix frisked Rin for anything he might be trying to take into the Pyramid, prattling on about another mage-hopeful that had tried to smuggle in a dagger.
+He held it there for several moments while Lieutenant Ix frisked Rin for anything he might try to take into the Pyramid, going so far as to finger the silk hair ribbon.
+All the while she prattled on about another mage-hopeful that had tried to smuggle in a dagger.
 As if Rin was that stupid.

 “You’re all set,” Lieutenant Ix announced.
 Sergeant Nekt labeled the small fabric square with Rin’s name and the date, then nodded at the smiley lieutenant.